-I was seven, I went to a birthday party at Pritchards’ Dance and Fitness Academy, my mum saw an advert for kids classes on a Saturday so I went with four of my friends, and that was how it all kind of came about.
-I was more of an energetic kid, I started ballet when I was three and that didn’t last very long, I just didn’t want to listen to anyone and I wanted to just run around, so Mum was just like, it’s embarrassing, so she took me out of it!
+I was seven.
+I went to a birthday party at Pritchards’ Dance and Fitness Academy, and my mum saw an advert for kids classes on a Saturday so I went with four of my friends, and that was how it all kind of came about.
+I was more of an energetic kid, I started ballet when I was three and that didn’t last very long.
+I just didn’t want to listen to anyone and I wanted to just run around, so Mum was like, “it’s embarrassing”, so she took me out of it!

 How often do you attend Pritchards’ Dance and Fitness Academy and what do you find the most rewarding aspect of teaching?

 At least once a week because I have my classes there.
 AJ’s mum is a fitness instructor and she does pilates and other classes so I attend them as much as I can as well.

-I love teaching, what I love about it is my babies, my kids who I teach, I don’t really teach adults as much, it’s seeing them having fun and to have that kind of sense of achievement on their faces.
-I think that kids nowadays don’t feel like they achieve, there’s so much pressure on them to be amazing at what they do, and sometimes it’s not necessarily what the kids want, a lot of it can sometimes be what the parents want and I think that’s a real shame.
-So for me, when I see the kids just enjoy it for what it is, there’s no pressure, most of my kids are around ten years old so they don’t need pressure in their life, they just want to have fun and meet friends along the way and just have a laugh, if I’ve allowed them to do that then that’s a massive achievement for me.
+I love teaching!
+What I love about it is my babies, my kids who I teach.
+I don’t really teach adults as much.
+It’s seeing them having fun and to have that kind of sense of achievement on their faces.
+I think that kids nowadays don’t feel like they achieve as there’s so much pressure on them to be amazing at what they do, and sometimes it’s not necessarily what the kids want, a lot of it can sometimes be what the parents want and I think that’s a real shame.
+So, for me, I love when I see the kids just enjoy it for what it is and there’s no pressure.
+Most of my kids are around ten years old so they don’t need pressure in their life, they just want to have fun and meet friends along the way and just have a laugh.
+If I’ve allowed them to do that then that’s a massive achievement for me.

 Would you like to have your own dance studio in the future?

-You filmed for CBBC’s Got What It Takes? teaching the contestants, what was it like?
+You filmed for CBBC’s Got What It Takes? teaching the contestants, what was this like?

-That was fun actually, it was done in half a day.
-I relate back to when I was talking about teaching my kids, these kids had obviously never danced before in their whole entire life, some got very frustrated and some just loved the music and the movement of it.
-I love doing those types of kids TV shows, so I was trying to embrace every moment of it, I loved it.
-It’s nice to see that they’re doing shows like that, that allow kids to learn and embrace what they may not know they could be good at, not every kid knows what they want to do in life so I think it’s nice for them to try things and just see what they really love to do.
+That was fun actually.
+It was done in half a day.
+I relate back to when I was talking about teaching my kids, these kids had never danced before in their whole entire life.
+Some got very frustrated and some just loved the music and the movement of it.
+I love doing those types of kids TV shows, so I was trying to embrace every moment of it.
+I loved it.
+It’s nice to see that they’re doing shows like that, that allow kids to learn and embrace what they may not know they could be good at.
+Not every kid knows what they want to do in life so I think it’s nice for them to try things and just see what they really love to do.